Jacob Steinmetz: Pitching career

+Arizona Diamondbacks organization

-Steinmentz was selected in the third round as the 77th overall pick in the 2021 Major League Baseball draft by the Arizona Diamondbacks.
+Steinmetz was selected in the third round as the 77th overall pick in the 2021 Major League Baseball draft by the Arizona Diamondbacks.
 He signed for a below-slot $500,000.
 He was the first practicing Orthodox Jewish player to be selected by a major league team.

 Arizona scouting director Deric Ladnier said the team liked his "delivery, body, spin rates, plus-velo.... a curveball that ... as far as the spin rates ... it's legitimately power stuff.
 And obviously he's got the body and the size and the projection for what you're looking for... [he's] supremely talented... we weren't taking him to make this impactful statement [by drafting an Orthodox Jewish player].
 We were taking him because of his physical ability."
 In 2021 Steinmetz pitched one inning in the minor leagues at 17 years of age for the Arizona Complex League Diamondbacks.

 In January 2022, Steinmetz was rated Arizona's #25 prospect, and he was noted for his strong curveball (which ESPN described as "knee-buckling") and a 97-mph fastball.
-In 2022, he pitched for the Arizona Complex League Diamondbacks at 18 years of age, more than 3 years younger than the other player in the league.
-He was 0-7 with a 7.88 ERA in 11 games (7 starts).
+In 2022, he pitched for the Arizona Complex League Diamondbacks at 18 years of age.
+He was 0–7 with a 7.88 ERA in 11 games (7 starts).
 He pitched 24 innings and struck out 27 batters (10.1 strikeouts per 9 innings).